rauldotgit/muffinbot/README.md

-# Muffinbot - Discord Bot
+# Muffinbot - Discord Bot (Live :white_check_mark:)

 This is a discord bot for a personal league of legends discord channel with friends.

+Muffinbot is currenlty live on Vultr.
+If you wish to add Muffinbot to your discord server, you can use [this link.](https://discord.com/api/oauth2/authorize?client_id=1079226740326547496&permissions=8&scope=bot)

+_Note: The link is used to add Muffinbot with admin permissions, yet Muffinbot will only send messages/ links in chat and read current voice channel members._

 Features include:
   - Create randomized teams from discord voice channel or provided list